themrdemonized/STALKER-Anomaly-modded-exes/README.md

 ## How to make my own modded exe?

-Patches folder contains diffs used to create new exes, they are used to compile your own exes if you need that

 How to compile exes:
 1. Fork xray-monolith repo from https://github.com/themrdemonized/xray-monolith
 2. Clone the fork onto your pc
 3. Select all-in-one-vs2022 branch